JanDitzen/simulate2/README.md

 Web: www.jan.ditzen.net

 simulate2 was inspired by comments from Alan Riley and Tim Morris at the Stata User group meeting 2019 in London.
 Parts of the program code and help file were taken from simulate.
 Kit Baum initiated the integration of MacOS and Unix and assisted in the implementation.
-I am grateful for his help.
+Michael Porst and Gabriel Chodorow-Reich provided much valued feedback.
+I am grateful for all of their help.
 All remaining errors are my own.
+I do not take over responsibility for any computer crashes, lost work or financial losses following the use of *(p)simulate2*.

 ## Change Log

+Version 1.07 to 1.08
+- added options onlydots, docmd() and globalid to improve support for servers

+Version 1.06 to 1.07
+- fix in program lines with more than 250 characters (thanks to Gabriel Chodorow-Reich)

 Version 1.05 to 1.06
 - fix in program lines with more than 250 characters (thanks to Gabriel Chodorow-Reich)